-Placards: Each student will be issued a car placard with his or her surname and grade level.
+Placards: Each student will be issued a car placard with a Curb Smart Number.
+Each family is issued one number.
 Please display the placard on the dashboard in an area which is easily viewable from outside the vehicle.
 The placard system will help traffic captains identify cars and students who need to be called over the radio and who have not arrived at the lot at the appropriate time.
-This will also allow traffic captains and those entering names into the CURB system to know which families have siblings or are in carpools.
+This will also allow traffic captains and those entering names into the Curb Smart system to know which families have siblings or are in carpools.
 Contact: info@GreatHeartsNorthernOaks.org to request replacements.